-At the same time, fans of war cinema, looking for inconsistencies in uniform, the reliability of historical events and the behavior of seemingly disciplined and trained heroes, also share war cinema to their taste.
-Someone is impressed by the themes of the First World War, someone by the Great Patriotic War or the war in the Pacific Theater.
+At the same time, fans of military cinema, looking for inconsistencies in uniforms, authenticity historical The events and behavior of seemingly disciplined and trained heroes are also divided into war films to their liking.
+Someone is impressed by the theme of the First World War, someone of the Great Patriotic War or the war in the Pacific theater of operations.

 But now the author will turn to a very controversial area of military cinema, in which both genres and various topics intersect.
 It's about war horror films.
 No, the author immediately dismisses cheap things like Nazi explotation, absurd fantastic attempts about secret experiments of crazy low-grade Mengele and various speculative paintings, which try to emphasize the naturalness of the frame to the place and out of place to terrify the viewer, restraining the vomiting.

 At the same time, strangely enough, military horror films potentially entitled to a significant share of conventions can be filled with quite serious content and even a certain message to the viewer, most often of an anti-militaristic orientation.

 So, a few paintings, at least worthy of the attention of the viewer.
 However, this is not a rating.

 “Enemy” (“The Enemy”) (Neprijatelj)